linkby-hiring/linkby-hiring.github.io/tech/exercises/senior-full-stack-developer.md

 	* Ability to deliver and maintain quality under time pressure
 * There is no right answer/right way of building the web application - your creativity, understanding of the problem, and how you approach solution design under time constraint is a large part of our assessment
 * Additional effort/considerations for UX/design will be considered bonus (eg. look and feel, usability, form validation, notification message to users)
+* If there is sufficient time, implementing a status filter (ie. `Available` / `Reserved` / `Sold`) against the Product List UI will be considered bonus

 ## Questions & Assistance